 In Westphal and Jones, the Court (in Westphal) and the First District Court of Appeal (1st DCA) (in Jones) recognized that there was an unconstitutional gap in benefits for certain injured workers.
-Temporary wage replacement benefits are only payable until the earlier of the injured worker getting as healthy as they are going to get, also called "maximum medical improvement," or when they have received 104 weeks of temporary wage replacement.
+Temporary wage replacement benefits are only payable until the earlier of the injured worker getting as healthy as they are going to be, also called "maximum medical improvement," or when they have received 104 weeks of temporary wage replacement.
 Because permanent wage replacement benefits are only paid after an injured worker has reached maximum medical improvement, some injured workers were not receiving or were ineligible for wage replacement benefits while they were still disabled.
 This happens because they are not eligible for temporary wage replacement benefits after they have reached the 104th week and they were not yet eligible for permanent wage replacement benefits without reaching maximum medical improvement.
 Because there was no benefit that they could receive or sue for, the Court found that they were unconstitutionally deprived of their right to access the courts.
-So, the Court invalidated the 104 week limitation and replaced it with the previous
+Therefore, the Court invalidated the 104-week limitation and replaced it with the previous statutory limit of 260 weeks.
+This restored the law to the 1993 statute.
+However, the Court did

-1 Castellanos v.
+Castellanos v.
 Next Door Company, 192 So.
 3d 431 (Fla.
 2016).
 Opinion below - 124 So.
 3d 392 (Fla.
 1st DCA 2013).

-Westphal v.
+2 Westphal v.
 City of St. Petersburg, 194 So.
 3d 311 (Fla.
 2016).
 Opinion below - 122 So.
 3d 440 (Fla.
 1st DCA 2013).